wp-plugins/mm-did-you-know/readme.txt

 This plugin allows you to add a widget to sidebar with quotes from your published posts.
 The quotes will be shown with link to the rest of the post.
 Also, it allows you to add some useless knowledge facts.

 Changelog:

+	2011-05-20, version 0.3.0
+		New: display multiple facts in a widget
+		New: open link in new windows
+		Bugfix: CSS styling is easier now

 	2010-01-11, version 0.2.1
 		Bugfix: Problem with Cyrillic letters solved